 When will Car Keys launch?

-The first vehicles with Car Keys support will be BMW models manufactured after July 1, and BMW says the feature requires iOS 13.6 or watchOS 6.2.8, both of which are currently in beta testing and should see public releases shortly.
+The first vehicles with Car Keys support are BMW models manufactured after July 1, 2020, and the feature requires iOS 13.6 or watchOS 6.2.8.

 There's no word yet on when other manufacturers will be adding support for Car Keys.